-April 2024 Outlook
+May 2024 Outlook

-The rainfall forecast for April shows that either way below or below-normal rainfall conditions will likely be experienced in most parts of the country with a higher probability for below-normal conditions.

-Nineteen (19) provinces in Luzon, fourteen (14) provinces in the Visayas, and eight (8) provinces in Mindanao are potential for meteorological drought conditions; twenty-three (23) provinces are potential for dry spell and eight (8) provinces are potential for dry conditions.
+- -Below normal rainfall conditions will likely be experienced in most parts of Luzon and Visayas, while near-normal conditions are expected mostly in Mindanao and the northern portions of Luzon.
+However, the probability for below normal conditions are still high. - -Twenty-three (23) provinces in Luzon, fifteen (15) provinces in the Visayas, and nine (9) provinces in Mindanao are potential for meteorological drought conditions; seven (7) provinces are potential for dry spell and eight (8) provinces are potential for dry conditions.